 Moving from the city to the suburbs was a huge lifestyle change for our family.
 We left the constant buzz of the city to live in a house surrounded by a peaceful forest.

 My daughter noticed right away how quiet the nights were living outside the big city.
 She also became uneasy about the sounds of the nocturnal animals scurrying around at night.
-A few months ago, she started sleeping with her lamp on, with fears of the dark and the animal sounds outside.
+She started sleeping with her lamp on, with fears of the dark and the animal sounds outside.

 One of the ways that we’ve helped her cope with her fear of the dark is to talk to her about nocturnal animals.
 We ask her questions like: Why do you think certain animals are awake at night?
 Which animals are active at night?
 What are those animals doing at night?

 Then we went to the library to check out books on nocturnal animals.
 Our hope is that by discussing, reading books, and acting out night animals through yoga poses for kids, she’ll learn enough about night life to sleep peacefully.